 How do you keep a puppy safe at puppy school?

 In addition to love and training, give your pup a soft landing with dog insurance.
-This goes a long way in reducing financial considerations around emergency and routine visits to the vet, as well as other medical treatments.
+This goes a long way in reducing financial considerations around emergency and non-routine visits to the vet, as well as other medical treatments.

 Because dogs in puppy school are still learning the right behaviours, it can be worthwhile getting pet insurance before you head into one.
-PD Insurance recently paid a claim for the leg amputation of a dog whose puppy school bite became severely infected.
+PD Insurance recently paid a pet insurance claim for the leg amputation of a dog whose puppy school bite became severely infected.